 Two Paths, One Goal

-NMDP’s Public & Payer Policy team is committed to securing a solution to this patient access barrier.
+NMDP’s Health and Public Policy team is committed to securing a solution to this patient access barrier.
 We have had many discussions with CMS around a fixing this issue that would mirror the way solid organ reimbursement is structured.
-At the same time, four Members of Congress have introduced a bill, HR 4215 “Protect Access to Cellular Transplant(PACT) Act” that currently has 22 co-sponsors and strong support from our grassroots advocates.
+At the same time, four Members of Congress have introduced a bill, “Protect Access to Cellular Transplant(PACT) Act” that has strong bipartisan support.

 Sign up for